MMP for Enriques pairs and singular Enriques varieties: Introduction

 We present now the strategy for the proof of \autoref{thm:termination_MMP_Enriques}.
 Given an Enriques pair $(Y,B_Y)$ as above, run any $(K_Y+B_Y)$-MMP.
 Consider the universal covering $\gamma \colon X \to Y$ of $Y$ and the corresponding IHS pair $(X,B)$, where $B \coloneqq \gamma^* B_Y$.
 To prove that the given $(K_Y+B_Y)$-MMP terminates, we first show that it can be lifted to a $\pi_1(Y)$-equivariant $(K_X+B)$-MMP.
 We refer to Prokhorov's survey \cite{Pro21} for the equivariant MMP.
 We also stress that a step of an equivariant MMP need not be a composition of steps of a usual MMP, so \autoref{thm:termination_MMP_symplectic} cannot yet be applied to $(X,B)$ to derive \autoref{thm:termination_MMP_Enriques}.
 Therefore, we set $(X',B') \coloneqq (X, B)$ and we prove next that the $\pi_1(Y)$-equivariant $(K_X+B)$-MMP can in turn be lifted to a usual $(K_{X'} + B')$-MMP.
 Since the $(K_{X'} + B')$-MMP terminates by \autoref{thm:termination_MMP_symplectic}, we conclude that the original $(K_Y+B_Y)$-MMP also terminates.

-Most of the examples of primitive Enriques varieties that we construct in this paper are quasi-\'etale quotients of irreducible symplectic varieties (see \autoref{dfn:IS_variety}) by finite non-symplectic group actions; we call these quotients \emph{irreducible Enriques varieties} (see \autoref{dfn:IEV}).
-Our definition was inspired by the fundamental paper \cite{GGK19} of Greb, Guanancia and Kebekus, who characterized irreducible symplectic varieties in terms of holonomy groups.
-Building on their results, we obtain a similar characterization of the complementary class; namely, the one of irreducible Enriques varieties.
-We refer to Subsection \ref{subsection:def_Enriques} for the details.
+Most of the examples of primitive Enriques varieties that we construct in this paper are finite quasi-\'etale quotients of irreducible symplectic varieties (see \autoref{dfn:IS_variety}) by non-symplectic group actions.
+We call these quotients \emph{irreducible Enriques varieties} (see \autoref{dfn:IEV}).
+Our definition was inspired by the fundamental paper \cite{GGK19} of Greb, Guenancia and Kebekus, who characterized irreducible symplectic varieties in terms of holonomy groups.
+Building crucially on their results, we obtain a similar characterization of irreducible Enriques varieties.
+We refer to \autoref{subsection:def_Enriques} for the details.

 We point out that Samuel Boissi\`ere, Chiara Camere and Alessandra Sarti introduced independently in \cite{BCS24} another notion of singular Enriques varieties, which they call \emph{logarithmic Enriques varieties}.
-Our definition of irreducible and primitive Enriques varieties is compatible with their definition of logarithmic Enriques varieties \emph{of ISV type} and \emph{of PSV type}, respectively.
+Our definitions of \emph{irreducible} and \emph{primitive} Enriques varieties differ slightly from their definitions of logarithmic Enriques varieties \emph{of ISV type} and \emph{of PSV type}, respectively, because singular Enriques varieties in our sense are also allowed to have trivial canonical class, whereas they exclude this possibility.

+The main body of the existing theory of Enriques manifolds is contained in the papers \cite{BNWS11,OS11a,OS11b}.
+Our last goal in this paper is to further develop this theory by studying the asymptotic properties of real divisors on Enriques manifolds.
+For instance, the following result is an analog of \cite[Theorem 1.6(2)]{Denisi23} for Enriques manifolds and characterizes their volume function, demonstrating that it is piecewise polynomial (see \autoref{dfn:piecewise_polynomial}).
+Our result should be compared with the second theorem on \cite[p.\ 210]{BKS04}, see also \cite[Subsection 3.3]{BKS04}.